-Before we assign any data type in Excel VBA, first we need to declare the variable name.
-Variable is a name which holds the value through assigned data type.
-While giving a name to the variable we need to keep in mind a few things.
+Before we assign any data type, first, we need to declare the variable name.
+Variable is a name that holds the value through the assigned data type.
+While giving a name to the variable, we need to keep in mind a few things.

-- Implicit way of defining a variable is without using the word “DIM” and data type to it.
+- The implicit way of defining a variable is without using the word “DIM” and data type to it.
 For example, MyValue = 500 is the implicit way of declaring a variable.

-- Explicit way of defining a variable is with the word “DIM” and data type associated with it.
-For example Dim MyValue as Integer.
+- An explicit way of defining a variable is with the word “DIM” and the data type associated with it.
+For example, Dim MyValue as Integer.

 #1 – Numeric Data Types

-These can type can hold only numerical values.
+These can hold only numerical values.
 The most common numerical data types are Byte, Integer, Long, Single, Double, Currency, and Decimal.

 Each of the data types can hold their respective values.
 Below is a detailed explanation.

 - A byte can hold the values from 0 to 255.
 It cannot hold anything more than 255.

 - Integer can hold values from -32768 to 32768.
 It cannot hold any decimal numbers.

 - Long can hold values from -2,147,483,648 to 2,147,483,648.